-The couple is dedicated to making the West Carleton MHA better, planning events off the ice and developing skills on it.
+The Capital Region couple has dedicated the past decade to making the West Carleton MHA better, whether planning events for teams off the ice or developing skills on it.

-Thanks to local support and ambitious fundraising, a group of girls from remote Sanikiluaq, Nvt., took the trip of a lifetime to share the ice with a three-time Olympian.
+Thanks to their community, a group of girls from Nunavut took the trip of a lifetime to share the ice with Sami Jo Small.

-After seeing the passion their kids had for the game, a group of Calgary hockey parents decided to lace up the skates themselves … and the Bad Ass Hockey Moms were born.
+After seeing the passion their kids had for the game, a group of Calgary mothers decided to lace up the skates themselves.

 When Hay River, N.W.T., lost its arena, the Hockey Canada Foundation stepped in with a solution that kept the game alive.